London vacation part 1

 Shakespeare’s famous Globe Theatre alongside the River Thames.
 This is not the original as that one was apparently burned down during a performance accident.

 I took a Shakespeare class in college, not because I wanted to, but because it was the least painful choice to complete my English requirements.
 It actually turned out to be a pretty interesting class because while the professor encouraged us to read the assigned plays in their entirety, in reality we just had to go to class and listen to his analysis of the plays since we were only tested on concepts he discussed.
-Shakespeare is much more interesting when there’s a professional making the subtle connections for you rather than you having to fabricate inane arguments for essays.
+Shakespeare is much more interesting when there’s a professional making the subtle connections for you rather than being expected to fabricate inane arguments for essays.

 The British Museum has the largest collection of Egyptian artifacts outside of Egypt, I believe.
 I used to be fascinated with Egyptian history when I was a kid but I’d forgotten many of the details about the civilization.
 My 11 year old self would have gotten a lot more out of this visit than I did.